 The work includes multidisciplinary studies on the protein structure, cellular function and pathophysiological role of collagen receptors and collagenolytic proteases with importance for cancer invasion, as well as translational research on drug development based on these studies.
 The proteins particularly in focus are uPARAP/Endo180 and other endocytic receptors for extracellular matrix proteins, as well as membrane type matrix metalloproteases (MT-MMPs).
 We work to clarify the biological function of these proteins, to develop novel therapeutics directed against them and to demonstrate the effect of those in mouse cancer model systems.
-Furthermore, we explore the possibility to utilize endocytic processes for killing or inactivation of cells that possess specific surface receptors.

-Our key findings have been the discovery of the endocytic collagen receptor uPARAP/Endo180 and the demonstration of the importance of this receptor in matrix and tissue turnover during several normal physiological and pathological events and the preclinical development of a therapeutic strategy against uPARAP/Endo180-positive cancers.
+Our key findings have been the discovery of the endocytic collagen receptor uPARAP/Endo180, the demonstration of the importance of this receptor in matrix and tissue turnover during several normal physiological and pathological events and the preclinical development of a therapeutic strategy against uPARAP/Endo180-positive cancers.

 Group leader: Niels Behrendt

-With an educational background in protein chemistry, Niels Behrendt has performed extensive studies on the structure, molecular function and pathophysiological role of a number of matrix degrading enzymes and cellular receptors.
+With an educational background in protein chemistry, Niels Behrendt has performed extensive studies on the structure and molecular function of a number of matrix degrading enzymes and cellular receptors.
 The current work includes studies on the role of these components in health and disease, as well as translational research on targeted drug delivery through the same group of proteins.
 The studies comprise several levels from basic protein chemistry and molecular biology to animal cancer models and the development of prototype cancer drugs.

-- Elucidation of the composite action of proteolysis and endocytic matrix breakdown with particular emphasis on tissue remodeling and cancer invasion
+Elucidation of the composite action of proteolysis and endocytic matrix breakdown in the processes of tissue remodeling and cancer invasion.

 3-year grant from the Novo Nordisk Foundation, granted for 2020-2022, DKK 2,761,500.